nodejs/node/deps/npm/docs/content/using-npm/config.md

 If you don't have a clear idea of what you want to do, it is strongly recommended that you do not use this option!

+#### foreground-scripts

+* Default: false
+* Type: Boolean

+Run all build scripts (ie, `preinstall`, `install`, and `postinstall`) scripts for installed packages in the foreground process, sharing standard input, output, and error with the main npm process.

+Note that this will generally make installs run slower, and be much noisier, but can be useful for debugging.

 #### format-package-lock

 * Default: true